Home

 Rasterization Rules

-In some special cases, a pixel may overlap more than one triangle.
-This happens when a pixel lies exactly on an edge shared by two triangles as shown in Figure 17.
+In certain cases, a pixel may overlap more than one triangle, especially when it lies precisely on an edge shared by two triangles, as illustrated in Figure 17.
 Such a pixel would pass the coverage test for both triangles.
-If they are semi-transparent, a dark edge may appear where the pixels overlap the two triangles as a result of the way semi-transparent objects are combined (imagine two super-imposed semi-transparent sheets of plastic.
-The surface is more opaque and looks darker than the individual sheets).
-You would get something similar to what you can see in Figure 18, which is a darker line where the two triangles share an edge.
+If the triangles are semi-transparent, a dark edge may appear where the pixels overlap the two triangles due to the way semi-transparent objects are combined (imagine two superimposed semi-transparent sheets of plastic.
+The surface becomes more opaque and appears darker than the individual sheets).
+This phenomenon results in something similar to what is depicted in Figure 18, where a darker line appears where the two triangles share an edge.

-The solution to this problem is to come up with some sort of rule that guarantees that a pixel can never overlap twice two triangles sharing an edge.
-How do we do that?
-Most graphics APIs such as OpenGL and DirectX define something which they call the top-left rule.
-We already know the coverage test returns true if a point is either inside the triangle or if it lies on any of the triangle edges.
-What the top-left rule says though, is that the pixel or point is considered to overlap a triangle if it is either inside the triangle or lies on either a triangle's top edge or any edge that is considered to be a left edge.
-What is a top and theft edge?
-If you look at Figure 19, you can easily see what we mean by the top and left edges.
+To address this issue, a rule is needed to ensure that a pixel can never overlap two triangles sharing an edge twice.
+Most graphics APIs, such as OpenGL and DirectX, define what they call the top-left rule.
+This rule stipulates that a pixel or point is considered to overlap a triangle if it is either inside the triangle or lies on a triangle's top edge or any edge considered to be a left edge.
+What constitutes a top and left edge?
+Figure 19 clearly demonstrates the definition of top and left edges.

-Of course, if you are using a counter-clockwise order, a top edge is an edge that is horizontal and whose x-coordinate is negative, and a left edge is an edge whose y-coordinate is negative.
+If you are using a counter-clockwise order, a top edge is an edge that is horizontal and whose x-coordinate is negative, while a left edge is an edge whose y-coordinate is negative.

 // Does it pass the top-left rule?